cg-prapatel/blackjack-game/README.md

 # blackjack-game
 simple blackjack game - player and dealer(computer) - played at command prompt - (This was program was part of my python programming assignment)

+To run the game you need to open command prompt and then type - python assignment_5_bonus.py

 #Blackjack / Twenty-one

 #The possible card values range from 1 to 10 and unlike a real